SabrinaPVaz/SabrinaPVaz/README.md

 👋 Hi, i'm Sabrina

 - 👩‍🦰 I’m currently studying Analysis and Systems Development, second semester
+- 💻 Software developer Intern
 - 📖 Learning and discovering how to programming
 - 🎯 I’m looking for improve my knowledge
-- 💎 Fun fact: I'm a physiotherapist and I'm changing my career migrating to the technology area
+- 🩺 Fun fact: I was Phisiotherapist before to be Dev

  <div>
   <a href="https://github.com/SabrinaPVaz">